-Table 4 - data requirements and controls

-Description Control Applicant's response statement - max 100 words (provide evidence if appropriate in separate documentation)

-6. Data disposal

-Retaining sensitive data (including personal information) for only as long as legally required helps minimise any data exfiltration risks.
-Once data no longer needs to be maintained, this data needs to be securely deleted.
-UI providers shall only retain NatHERS data and personal data for seven years.
-After which this data must be securely wiped and if applicable, any physical storage devices securely a.
-All data is only kept for as long as legally required by my organisation.b.
-Data is deleted securely to ensure that it is not recoverable after deletion.
+Table 4 - data requirements and controls Description Control Applicant's response statement - max 100 words (provide evidence if appropriate in separate documentation) 6.
+Data disposal Retaining sensitive data (including personal information) for only as long as legally required helps minimise any data exfiltration risks.
+Once data no longer needs to be maintained, this data needs to be securely deleted.a.
+All data is only kept for as long as legally required by my organisation.UI providers shall only retain NatHERS data and personal data for seven years.
+After which this data must be securely wiped and if applicable, any physical storage devices securely destroyed.a.
+All data is only kept for as long as legally required by my organisation.
+7. Documentation The following is documented: Keeping accurate ICT documentation is not only best practice but also essential for supporting incident investigations, assessments, and system maintainability. a.
+Design UI providers must maintain appropriate documentation of their UI software.
+This includes any b.
+Architecture design, architecture documents and any related Standard Operating Procedures or User Guides. c.
+As built d.

-destroyed.

-7. Documentation

-Keeping accurate ICT documentation is not only best practice but also essential for The following is documented:

-Keeping accurate ICT documentation is not only best practice but also essential for supporting incident investigations, assessments, and system maintainability. a.
-Design

-UI providers must maintain appropriate documentation of their UI software.
-This includes ar design, architecture documents and any related Standard Operating Procedures or User Guides. b.
-Architecture

-c.
-As built

-d.
 SOPs

 Table 4 - data requirements and controls Description Control Applicant's response statement - max 100 words (provide evidence if appropriate in separate documentation) 8.
 Encryption key management Encryption helps protect data from unauthorised access and ensure its confidentiality.
 Encryption key management and public key infrastructure (PKI) policy must include asymmetric or public key algorithms, hashing algorithms and symmetric algorithms as per Australian Government - Guidelines for using cryptography In particular using the following approved asymmetric cryptographic algorithms: Diffie-Hellman (DH) for agreeing on encryption session keys Elliptic Curve Diffie-Hellman (ECDH) for agreeing on encryption session keys Elliptic Curve Digital Signature Algorithm (ECDSA) for digital signatures Module-Lattice-Based Digital Signature Algorithm (ML-DSA) for digital signatures Module-Lattice-Based Key Encapsulation Mechanism (ML-KEM) for encapsulating encryption session keys (and similar keys) Rivest-Shamir-Adleman (RSA) for digital signatures and transporting encryption session keys (and similar keys) The only approved hashing algorithm for general purpose use is Secure Hashing Algorithm 2 (SHA-2).
 However, Secure Hashing Algorithm 3 (SHA-3), including its extendable-output functions (XOFs), is approved exclusively for use within ML-DSA and ML-KEM The only approved symmetric cryptographic algorithm is Advanced Encryption Standard (AES) Where there is a range of key sizes for a cryptographic algorithm, some key sizes are not approved as they are insecure against current attacks or do not provide an adequate safety margin against possible future attacks.
-For example, advances in integer factorisation methods have rendered some RSA moduli sizes vulnerable and could render other RSA moduli vulnerable in the future a.
+For example, advances in integer factorisation methods have rendered some RSA moduli sizes vulnerable and could render other RSA moduli vulnerable in the future The minimum targets used for the effective security strength of cryptographic algorithms is 112 bits.
 My system complies with the Australian Government guidelines for cryptography.